 11. Comparison is the thief of joy

 Without the help of a surgeon, I will never look like certain women whose figures I idolize.
 That’s OK.
 I need to be happy with my body the way it is while also seeking to better myself.
 I want to be a stronger and healthier version of me.
 If I compare myself to someone thinner or more muscular I’m wasting my time.

 12. Ask a friend to keep you accountable

 I asked one of my coworkers to help me stay accountable.
 She would ask me if I had gone to the gym when I got to work every morning and I knew I couldn’t lie.
 She also helped with workout and diet suggestions because fitness is one of her greatest passions.
 When picking a partner it helps to choose someone who is as serious as you are about being healthy.

 Remember that if losing weight was easy then everyone would do it so you’re a rock star for making any kind of effort that improves your health.
 Please know I never thought I was “fat” (I hate that word).
 I simply wanted to lose the 15 pounds I gained in nursing school.
 I also wanted to be more active and eat healthier.
 Heart disease and Diabetes run in my family and I’d like to avoid them at all costs.
-As a nurse I care way more about things like cholesterol, A1C, and blood pressure than I do a number on a scale.
+As a nurse I care way more about things like cholesterol, A1C, and blood pressure than I do about a number on a scale.
 Hopefully these tips will help you if you’re struggling like I did.
 Let me know if you have any tips that I didn’t list in the comments section.
-I’d also adore you for pinning this post.